Adrija9/Adrija9.github.io/_publications/2023-10-01-paper-title-number-2.md

 ========
 Growing global interest in sustainability has always attracted ‘nanocellulose’ as a green candidate in vast areas of applications.
 Here, we report Co2+ cation-induced malonic acid/nanocellulose aerogels that show reversible thermochromism.
-The transition from tetrahedral to octahedral geometry upon the interaction with water molecules in the moisture is behind this thermochromism.
+This thermochromism is behind the transition from tetrahedral to octahedral geometry upon the interaction with water molecules in the moisture .
 The high surface area behaviour of aerogel structures makes this phenomenon more enhanced.
 Co(II) ions and malonic acid as components ensured the coordination and crosslinking functions by employing interactions with an extrinsic number of functional groups in TEMPO-oxidised cellulose nanofibers (TCNF) leading to the formation of